openservicebrokerapi/servicebroker/spec.md

 #### Blocking Operations

-The marketplace MUST ensure that service brokers do not receive requests for an instance while an asynchronous operation is in progress.
-For example, if a broker is in the process of provisioning an instance asynchronously, the marketplace can not allow any update, bind, unbind, or deprovision requests to be made through the platform.
+The marketplace MUST ensure that service brokers do not receive requests for a service instance while an asynchronous operation is in progress.
+For example, if a broker is in the process of provisioning a service instance asynchronously, the marketplace can not allow any update, bind, unbind, or deprovision requests to be made through the platform.
 A user who attempts to perform one of these actions while an operation is already in progress MUST receive a `400 Bad Request` response with the error message: `Another operation for this service instance is in progress`.

 ## Polling Last Operation